 Drawback: Although Zoho has collaboration features, roles, and approvals, they’re pretty simple and don’t fit more complicated workflows.

-Agorapulse is an affordable jack-of-all-trades solution among social media tools.
-The platform ticks all the right boxes: schedule and publish content, engage with the audience through comments and direct messages, listen to brand mentions, and report on content performance.
+Agorapulse is a social media management platform that ticks all the right boxes: schedule and publish content, engage with the audience through comments and direct messages, listen to brand mentions, and report on content performance.

 Besides, Agorapulse works as a project management tool where teams can collaborate, assign posts to each other, and leave comments to tweak copy or visuals.